 - Insurance product type (e.g., used to classify members and prescription drug spending into payer type: Commercial, Medicaid, Medicare Advantage and Medicare FFS) - Member count and member months with prescription drug coverage - Prescription drug spending excluding rebates.
-Spending includes all payments made to pharmacies for prescription drugs, biological products, or vaccines as defined by the payer's prescription drug benefit, including member cost-sharing (e.g. co-pays, deductibles, co-insurance, etc.). - o Total - By type of drug generic, brand, and specialty - Prescription drug rebate amounts.
-Includes prescription drug rebates, compensation, remuneration, and any other price concessions provided by pharmaceutical manufacturers and conferred to the payer regardless of whether paid as regular aggregate amounts, on a claim-byclaim basis athe point-of-sale, as part of retrospective financial reconciliations, or by any other method.
+Spending includes all payments made to pharmacies for prescription drugs, biological products, or vaccines as defined by the payer's prescription drug benefit, including member cost-sharing (e.g. co-pays, deductibles, coinsurance, etc.). - o Total - o By type of drug generic, brand non-specialty, and brand specialty - Prescription drug rebate amounts.
+Includes prescription drug rebates, compensation, remuneration, and any other price concessions provided by pharmaceutical manufacturers and conferred to the payer regardless of whether paid as regular aggregate amounts, on a claim-byclaim basis at point-of-sale, as part of retrospective financial reconciliations, or by any other method.